Top row: J.J., Jack, Beth, Helen, Henry, and Sam; Middle row: Roxanne, Meg, and Will; Bottom: PattyNBC Family Drama

 - Beth Mason/Pryor (Rachel Boston): J.J.'s girlfriend and later wife.
 A little "oops" happens as per the Law of Inverse Fertility, resulting in Birth and Wedding Episodes during the third season.

 - Henry Walker (Jonathan Adams): A business associate of Jack.
-He is black, which is a Big Deal what with this being the '60s.
+He is black, which is a Big Deal considering this is the '60s.

 - Patty Pryor (Sarah Ramos): Annoying Younger Sibling to Megnote , Patty is The Spock, complete with Spock Speak.
 Towards the end of the show, she got old enough to start getting teenage storylines.